qorg11/kill9/harmful/software/forums.md

 ### Wired-7

 Advantages: Allow posting for proxy/vpn/tor, no captchas of any kind,
-node is a good admin that always accept requests
+node is the less bad jannie out there.
-Disavantages: 5 samefags community, if you don't speak spanish, you're out of luck imageboards
+Disavantages: 5 samefags community, if you don't speak spanish, you're out of luck.

 ## Regular forums